 This is a modest build comparing some of the great ones that are on this site, but it's the journey of my truck!

-My first Tacoma that I owned (95.5) which belongs to my brother now and my first Tacoma that I purchased (06 Access Cab)
+My first Tacoma that I ever owned (1995.5 Extra Cab) along with my first tacoma that I purchased (2006 Access Cab)

-September 2013: The pinstripes started to become flaky, so I decided to remove it.
+The pinstripes started to become flaky, so I decided to remove it.
 I never liked it in the first place anyway.
-I used non-acetone nail polish removal, a credit card, soap/water, and wax.
-Came out alright (no damage to the paint)
+For those who may be curious, I used non-acetone nail polish removal, a credit card, soap/water, and wax.
+Came out alright with no damage to the paint.

-March 2014: After seeing many write-ups and pictures of people debadging their trucks on here, I was going back and forth on debading mine, mostly because I did not want to have any 'shadowing'.
+After seeing many write-ups and pictures of people debadging their trucks, I was skeptical mostly because I did not want to have any 'shadowing'.
 One day, I was like 'screw it!' and debadged the tailgate and couldn't believe how stupid easy it was.
 It was one of these mods that I wish I had done a long time ago.